alzintani/termux-notify/README.md

 pkg install termux-api
 ```

-_ Install TermuxNotify to your project:-
+- Install TermuxNotify into your project:-

---  With npm
+-  With npm
 ```BASH
 npm i termux-notify
 ```

--- With yarn
+- With yarn
 ```BASH
 yarn add termux-notify
 ```